koji-kojiro/unittest.h/README.md

 Here is an example of test script:

 ```:.c
-/* note that you don't include "unittest.h" */
+/* note that you don't need to include "unittest.h" */
 int foo = 100;
 unittest
 {